arbor-sim/arbor/doc/python/recipe.rst

     .. function:: cell_isometry(gid)

-        Returns a isometry consisting of translation and rotation, which is applied to the cell morphology for resolving global locations.
+        Returns an isometry consisting of translation and rotation, which is applied to cell morphology to resolve global locations.

-        By default returns a isometry without translation and rotation.
+        By default, it returns an isometry without translation and rotation.

 Cells
 ------